Generic-Generator/Generic-Job-Site/README.md

 This is set up in preparation for authentication, which would spit out a user id only for sercurity purposes.
 I have white listed digits 0-9 and an alert will appear if a value that is not all digits is entered in the field or the log in is too long.
 Applicants can have up to 3 digits for thier ID, while posters are limited to 1 digit since they can add job postings.

+Dark/Light mode toggle in upper right hand of the header bar.

 Applicant Features Walkthrough

 Once logged in you can see the job postings page.
 You can also see jobs applied for by clicking the view jobs applied to button.
 A message will display letting you know if there are no jobs when there are none applied to, none match the search, or you have applied to all jobs.